OP String Academy Advanced Violinists to perform this Saturday, December 14, 7p at Unity Temple.

 Some of my most vivid memories of my own young violin studying years involve my childhood home in Virginia.
 I recall being in our living room, practicing with my Suzuki Dad.
 He is sitting right in front of me perched on the edge of the wooden rocking chair, holding his notes from that weeks lesson in his lap.
 He watches me do an exercise several times in a row while checking to make sure that my repetitions meet the criteria set out in the assignment notebook.
 He is tired, having worked all day.
 He has an older daughter who wants to tell him about her day at school and a young son begging him to come and play catch with him outside.
 He also has a wife in the midst of starting a business, tired herself this evening and cooking dinner for our family in the kitchen across from the living room.
 And yet my Dad is there—giving it his all as a Suzuki Dad.
 I am forever grateful, both for the memories as well as the skill those moments helped develop.

 Grace Lutheran Church in River Forest

 Dr. Shinichi Suzuki was a Japanese violinist and humanitarian.
 Witnessing the destruction of his homeland due to the second World War, he formed a vision to help nudge the world toward peace through its children.
 Through music, Dr. Suzuki hoped to build noble hearts in children all around the world.

 With this in mind, we produce an event each year that connects our students from Oak Park and the surrounding areas to the larger world they live in.
-In previous years, our students helped to raise money through their music for the UNHCR (United Nations High Commissioner for Refugees) and the Heartland Alliance’s unaccompanied minor program.
-This year, our music students are collaborating with Hephzibah Children’s Association.
+In previous years, our students helped to raise money through their music for the UNHCR (United Nations High Commissioner for Refugees), the Heartland Alliance’s unaccompanied minor program, and Hephzibah Children’s Association.